-Joseph Visconti, Executive Chairman of the Board and Chief of Product Development
+Joseph Visconti, Executive Chairman of the Board, Interim Chief Executive Officer and Chief of Product Development

 Mr. Visconti has been our Executive Chairman of the Board and Chief of Product Development since July 22, 2022.
+Mr. Visconti was appointed Interim Chief Executive Officer, on March 12, 2024.
 From our inception (October 15, 2021) until July 22, 2022, Mr. Visconti served as our Chairman of the Board and the Chief Executive Officer.
 He also serves as the Chief Executive Officer, President and Director of Twin Vee PowerCats Co., our majority owner, since 2015, which is listed on the Nasdaq Capital Market.
 He is also the Chairman of the Board and Chief Executive Officer of, Twin Vee PowerCats, Inc., the parent company of Twin Vee PowerCats Co.
 With over 25 years of executive level operational and financial experience, Mr. Visconti was the founder, CEO and President of two previous companies, the first company was a regional Investment Bank that he built to over 400 employees and sold in 2000.
 The second company was ValueRich, a financial media company that was taken public on the American Stock Exchange in 2007.
 ValueRich transitioned from media related business to Twin Vee PowerCats, Inc. in 2015.
 Mr. Visconti has experience building teams of professionals with a focus on product development and bringing those products to market.
 Mr. Visconti received his Associate's degree from Lynn University in 1984.
 We believe that Mr. Visconti's operational and financial experience makes him well qualified to serve on our board of directors as our Executive Chairman of the Board.